Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/library/xgpl_src/IsoAgLib/comm/Part3_DataLink/readme.txt

 /*!
-\page DataLinkPage Send of data streams of more than 8 Data Byte with Multi-Message Protocol The ISO 11783 protocol uses the protocol extension to send data streams (units) of more than 8 Data Bytes, which don't fit into one CAN packet.
+\page DataLinkPage Data Stream Messages with multi packets

+The ISO 11783 protocol uses the protocol extension to send data streams (units) of more than 8 Data Bytes, which don't fit into one CAN packet.
 This is especially important for the interaction with graphical user interfaces - terminals.